 Tal Cohen / EPA

-Andy Coulson, the former editor of The News of the World and Prime Minister David Cameron's ex-head of communications, arrives at court in London on Monday.
+Ex-editor of British newspaper The News of the World and former communications director under British Prime Minister David Cameron, Andy Coulson, arrives at court in London on Monday.

 Brooks, 45, edited the News of the World and its sister daily The Sun before becoming chief executive of News International (now News UK), a position from which she resigned in 2011.
 She was a close friend of Prime Minister David Cameron.